MouadBNL/laravel-judge0/docs/submission_config.md

 # Submission config
-Here we will discuss the submission config
+Here we will discuss the submission configuration.

 ## Attributes of the configuration
-There are many different attributes you can change about the submission configuration I strongly recomande to read [Judge0 Documentation](https://github.com/judge0/judge0/blob/master/docs/api/submissions/submissions.md).
+There are many different attributes you can change about the submission configuration I strongly recommend to read [Judge0 Documentation](https://github.com/judge0/judge0/blob/master/docs/api/submissions/submissions.md).
 This is the full list of what configuration you can set on a submission
 |Name |Type |Unit |Description |
 |:---:|:----|:----|:-----------|